Pipsa/mashup-Pia/README.md

 Target was to have a Node.js back-end that mashes up information for a JavaScript front-end.
 Implementation is torso - FE-BE connection do not work

 The torso is found in jogs subfolder.
-Mongodb need to be up and running node.js index.js
+Mongodb need to be up and running. node index.js

 Sääkm was not implemented.